-• Non-secure: health@afspa.org and enrollment@afspa.org; or

-• Secure: Visit our Web site (www.afspa.org) and click on the "Ask AFSPA" tab for a secure e-mail process.
+- Non-secure: health@AFSPA.org and enrollment@AFSPA.org; or - Secure: Visit our Web site (www.AFSPA.org/FSBP) and click on the "Ask AFSPA" tab and then "FSBP" for a secure email process.

 This brochure is the official statement of benefits.
 No oral statement can modify or otherwise affect the benefits, limitations, and exclusions of this brochure.
 It is your responsibility to be informed about your health benefits.